TherapyNottingham/TN2021/content/post/2021-09-01-reserach-presentation/index.md

   focal_point: center
 ---

-Learn about Justin's research into how integrative psychotherapists work with clients who have been diagnosed with BPD.
+Learn about Justin's research into how Integrative psychotherapists work with clients who have been diagnosed with BPD.

 <!--more-->

-On Saurday 13th November 2021, Justin will be presenting his recent research at the [Sherwood Psychotherapy Training Institute (SPTI) Research Showcase](http://spti.net/research/).
+On Saturday 13th November 2021, Justin will be presenting his recent research at the [Sherwood Psychotherapy Training Institute (SPTI) Research Showcase](http://spti.net/research/).
 Justin will be discussing his approach, motivations, and experiences of completing this research study, before presenting his findings and answering questions from the audience.